LordStephen77/vanilla_plus/mods/lanterns/README.md

 ## Lanterns Mod
-This mod adds colored clay to your minetest world!
+This mod adds lantern blocks to your minetest world!

 ## License
 see LICENSE.txt